War and Peace (film series): Part III: The Year 1812 (Война и мир: 1812 год)

 In 1812, Napoleon's Army invades Russia.
 Field Marshal Kutuzov is appointed by the Tsar to defend the land.
 Kutuzov asks Andrei to join him as a staff officer, but he requests a command in the field.
 Pierre approaches the battlefield of the upcoming confrontation between the armies during the Battle of Borodino, he volunteers to assist in an artillery battery.
 Andrei's unit waits in the reserve, but he is hit by a shell and both he and Anatole suffer severe wounds.
-The battle involves hundreds of thousands of soldiers, thousands of horses, hundreds of cannons firing from both sides.
-French Army forces the Russian Army to retreat leaving Moscow unprotected.
+The battle involves hundreds of thousands of soldiers, thousands of horses, and hundreds of cannons firing from both sides.
+The French army forces the Russian army to retreat, leaving Moscow unprotected.
 Napoleon advances on Moscow.

 Part IV: Pierre Bezukhov (Война и мир: Пьер Безухов)

 As Moscow is set ablaze by the retreating Russians, the Rostovs flee their estate, taking wounded soldiers with them, and unbeknownst to them, also Andrei.
 Pierre, dressed as a peasant, tries to assassinate Napoleon but is taken prisoner.
 As the French are forced to retreat, he is marched for months with the Grande Armée, until being freed by partisans.
-The French Armies are defeated by Field Marshal Kutuzov in the Battle of Krasnoi.
+The French army is defeated by Field Marshal Kutuzov in the Battle of Krasnoi.
 Andrei is recognized and is brought to his estate.
 He forgives Natasha on his deathbed.
 She reunites with Pierre as Moscow is being rebuilt.